Administration & Finance

 We are presently clearing and preparing a large space in the building for a multi-purpose room.
 On Sundays it will be a clean and inviting space for children's ministry and can also serve as a meeting place for other groups during the week.
 If you are interested in helping out with this initiative let us know.

 Our pastor, Eric Greer, operates a small private practice on campus in the parsonage next door to the church building.
-He is licensed and has practiced for over 20 years with individuals and families.
-Profits from the counseling center provide additional operating funds for the church by paying for utilities and other expenses.
+He has practiced for over 20 years with individuals and families.
+All services are offered free of charge to residents of Kingston or those referred by local churches.

 Eating together is a universal symbol of acceptance and is a great way to get to know one another in an informal setting.
 Before, during, and after every gathering, we have coffee and light snacks available to share with one another.
 One of our deacons, Denise Rolfs, is passionate about making sure this happens to us.
 She sees to purchase, preparation and cleanup for most gatherings.